itg-abby/KaggleScripts/README.md

 # KaggleScripts

+All of my Kaggle scripts use the GraphLab module for Python.
+More about obtaining a free license and installing properly can be found at: https://turi.com/learn/userguide/index.html

 The latest real competition that I worked on was: <i>Grupo Bimbo Inventory Demand</i>

 Note that the practice competition <i>Titanic Survivors'</i> highest scorers overfit to the dataset, thus achieving accuracies of even 100%.
 I have tried to avoid overfitting techniques.
 Also, there are more things to do to improve this script.
 I am simply supplying the script as-is from the 2nd time I looked at the problem closely, though I know of at least one or two ways to improve it.